 * ADDIE stands for Assess, Design, Develop, Implement and Evaluate – it’s an iterative life-cycle approach to adult vocational training.

-After attending, you will:
+After attending this 10-week Success Program, you will:

 - be more confident to present a business case for your environmental training to your managers

 - set up a proven success framework that will support your environmental training

 - work with your internal and external stakeholders to enhance its effectiveness